Click for larger walking tour map

 13. Medieval Times

 Originally named the Government Building and later the Arts, Crafts and Hobbies Building, this structure was constructed in 1912 to showcase the exhibits of local and foreign governments.
 The building was designed by George W. Gouinlock and bears a strong resemblance to the Horticulture Building.
+Since1993, it has been home to Medieval Times, a dinner theatre featuring medieval jousting.

 15. Dufferin Gate

 This gateway to Exhibition Place has been rebuilt three times (1895, 1910, and 1959).
 Before the Princes' Gates were built, the Dufferin Gate served as the main entrance to the grounds.
 In 1959, construction of the Gardiner Expressway necessitated the demolition of the 1910 gate, which was replaced with the current parabolic arch.

 Originally named the Horticulture Building, this structure was designed by George W. Gouinlock, and built in 1907 to replace the Crystal Palace, which had burned to the ground in 1906.
 Until recently, the Horticulture Building was used for agricultural, horticultural and floricultural displays.
 It is currently leased to Muzik Clubs Inc. The steel and glass dome on this building bears a strong resemblance to that of the nearby Medieval Times Building.

 17. Princess Margaret Fountain

 The Gooderham Fountain graced this site from 1911, and was a well-known landmark and meeting place on the grounds.
 It was named after George H. Gooderham, President of the CNE Association from 1909 to 1911.
 H.R.H.
 The Princess Margaret officially opened the current fountain in 1958, which remains a focal point of the western end of the grounds.

 18. Press Building

 This structure was originally named the Administrative Building and housed the offices of the CNE Association from 1905 to 1957.
 These offices moved to the Queen Elizabeth Building in 1957 and the Press Building became the headquarters for the media during the annual CNE.
-Currently, the building is again home to staff of the CNE.
+Currently, the building is again home to the CNE Association.

 19. Queen Elizabeth Building